Royalties (brand management agency)

-Royalties is a brand management agency based in Paris.
-The agency was originally created in 2008 as Publicis Royalties by Publicis Worldwide and Eurogroup Consulting and is now independently owned by two of the founding partners: David Jobin and Olivier Bontemps.
+Royalties is a brand management agency based in Paris, France.
+The agency was originally created in 2008 as Publicis Royalties, by Publicis Worldwide and Eurogroup Consulting and is now independently owned by two of the founding partners: David Jobin and Olivier Bontemps.
 The agency has offices in France and China.

 History

 Jobin met Alexandre De Coupigny while they were both employed at Interbrand in 2003, with the former serving as managing director and the latter as director of Brand Valuation.
 In 2008, they joined with Bontemps, co-founder of the agency View, which specialized in motion design, to launch their own agency.
 The trio pitched their branding agency project to several major organisations, one of which was the Publicis Group.

-At this time, Publicis France, under the leadership of Philippe Lenstchener (past president of Publicis France), was looking to develop a brand management offering.
+Publicis France, under the leadership of Philippe Lenstchener (past president of Publicis France), was looking to develop a brand management offering.
 Publicis and Eurogroup jointly contributed to the founding of the agency, which became the flagship branding agency of the Publicis Group.
-It quickly grew from the financial assessment of brands to the creation and management of brands, from their positioning in the market to their visual and verbal identities.
+It grew from the financial assessment of brands to the creation and management of brands, from their positioning in the market to their visual and verbal identities.

 Radio France, Orange S.A., La Société des bains de mer de Monaco and Pages Jaunes formed the agency's initial client-base.
 In the following years it would win further projects for Atos, HSBC, Castorama, Deutsch Telekom group, Galeries Lafayette, Kingfisher, Société Générale, SFR, and the Palace of Versailles, among others.

 In 2014, Publicis sold its 60% stake in Royalties to the agency's founding members, giving Royalties its independence.
 Shortly after, De Coupigny left the agency.